website-content-crawler

 Last modified

 One or more URLs of pages where the crawler will start.
 Note that the Actor will additionally only crawl sub-pages of these URLs.
-For example, for start URL https://www.example.com/blog
+For example, for start URL https://www.example.com/blog, it will crawl pages like https://example.com/blog/article-1, but will skip https://example.com/docs/something-else.

 Select the crawling engine: